-Unique free and easy independent research resource.
-Find the latest case law and recent labour developments by using this website.
+This unique website is a free and easy independent research resource enabling you to find the latest case law and recent labour developments.
 All law reports and sources are monitored almost hourly.
 Join the multitude of persons who rely on GilesFiles to keep up to date with Work Law.
 They include judges, commissioners, arbitrators, attorneys, advocates, human resource and personnel managers, line managers, trade union officials, academics, researchers and students.

 How to use GilesFiles